mendes-r/daily-coding-problem/README.md

 > The area of a circle is defined as πr^2.
 > Estimate π to 3 decimal places using a Monte Carlo method.

+## Problem 0009

+- Status: Done

+> The power set of a set is the set of all its subsets.
+> Write a function that, given a set, generates its power set.